USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/rclone.md

 ### Advanced commands

-This advanced guide assumes you have read the previous page and have some familiarity with rclone already.
+This advanced guide assumes you have read the previous sectiion and have some familiarity with rclone already.

 Rclone supports "overlay" filesystems which can be then be overlayed in multiple layers.